Feeling Shy? Gain Confidence in English with These Low-stress Tips

 6. Learn English Naturally

 Native English speakers don’t learn how to speak English through textbooks, and neither should you.
-The natural approach to learning English requires you to get out in the world, make mistakes and put your English knowledge to use without overthinking grammar rules and pronunciation—besides, most English speakers love a good accent!
+The natural approach to learning English requires you to get out in the world, make mistakes and put your English knowledge to use without overthinking grammar rules and pronunciation—besides, most English speakers love an accent!

 If you want to discover more about learning English without all the textbooks and drills, check out the Go Natural English YouTube channel.
 They have tons of engaging content and challenges that you can participate in.